 Chapel, courthouse, mansion, or museum, it’s time to grab your license and head to your wedding venue!
 Seal the deal with a wedding officiated by a licensed or ordained minister of any religious society or congregation, a county or municipal judge, or the superintendent of the State School for the Deaf.
 Marriage by proxy isn’t permitted in Ohio so both parties will have to be present for the ceremony.

-In addition to your marriage license, you may need to get a permit to have your ceremony or reception in one of Ohio’s beautiful state parks such as Cedar Falls or Hocking Hills State Park.
+In addition to your marriage license, you may need to get a permit to have your ceremony or reception in one of Ohio’s beautiful state parks such as Cedar Falls at Hocking Hills State Park.
 Call or write to the park office well ahead of time to ensure your desired date is available.

 Within 30 days, the authorized person that conducted your wedding ceremony will send the signed certificate of marriage to the Probate Court.
 You will not be notified if the certificate isn’t returned and you won’t automatically receive the certificate.
 To request certified copies of your marriage certificate, call or email the Probate Court that provided your marriage license.
 You’ll need to provide the first and last names of both parties (including any maiden names) and the date of the marriage.
 There is a minimal fee involved.
 In some counties including Miami County, you can prepay for your certificate at the time of applying for the marriage license.